codingchili/chili-core/README.md

 Brief introduction on how the core may be modified to fit your needs.

 * Server: Alter game mechanics, Protocol, Performance, Security.
 [Java programming]
-* Game design: Configuration files, Quests, Npcs, Worlds, Items [JSON]
+* Realm design: Configuration files, Quests, Npcs, Worlds, Items [JSON]
 * Resource mods: Modify graphics resources, spells, characters, sounds [Graphics/Sounds]

-Game and resource mods may be applied to systems which runs the authentication server with 3rd party server support.
+Realm and resource mods may be applied to systems which runs the authentication server with 3rd party server support.
 Or to a new system with the bundled game.

 Example mod cases
 * Mod an existing game you like which uses the chili-core and publish it as a 3rd party server on their server.